ApiLogicServer/Docs/docs/App-Custom.md

 * **Template**: a macro-expansible version of a template, bundling its html, css and typescript.
 The template is a 'generation ready' component.

 * **Model**: a YAML file that designates the templates for tables (grid, card, tree, dialog) and fields (text, image, combo, etc).
 The creation process macro-expands the designated templates, creating the full app, which you can then customize.

+> So, typical dev cycle would be to tune the model to designate the templates, then fine-tune the generated app by editing components.

 ## Procedures